tomtom94/AutoGPT-RabbitMQ/README.md

 2. First Auto-GPT talks to you, so listen to it via a consumer in a thread

+   This plugin RabbitMQ for AutoGPT has for mission to send all the ouput into the designed for `QUEUE_TO_SEND_MESSAGE`, The format sent are of type :

+    ```
+    {'role': 'POST_COMMAND', 'content': 'The message Auto-GPT has written, given line by line'}
+    {'role': 'POST_INSTRUCTION', 'content': '...'}
+    {'role': 'REPORT', 'content': '...'}
+    ```

     Your service needs to work the same way the plugin works with RabbitMQ via pika.
 It means you need to create a function of that kind [start_consumer](/rabbitmq_plugin/rabbitmq_plugin.py#L62) which will make a thread of this function [run_consumer](/rabbitmq_plugin/rabbitmq_plugin.py#L16).
+With the same env vars but you remember we reversed their value.

     There are special kill codes, sent sometimes from one procuder to a consumer, depends which process triggers the end :
     - `SIGTERM_FROM_SERVICE`